 Our Choice For Air Mattress Sleeping Pads

 What's great about these 2 mattresses is that they are camping mattresses in their own right.
-The foam mattress is perfect for camping in a campsite, the air mattress is great for backpacking.
-So it gives you the option of using them as standalone or coupled with the camping cot for a raised off the ground experience.
+The foam mattress is perfect for camping at a campsite, the air mattress is great for backpacking.
+So it gives you the option of using them as standalone or coupled with the tent cot for a raised off the ground experience.

 Our Choice For A Budget Memory Foam Topper

 I added a memory foam topper even though it's not made for car camping, the cooling gel makes it great for summertime camping in an RV.